cponcej/awesome-tech/docs/devops-itil.md

 - [DevOps — Metrics, Goals, and Waste](https://dzone.com/articles/devops-metrics-goals-and-waste) Barry Chandler, DevOpsDays London Organizer, reviews how DevOps is measured, as well as the Japanese lean engineering practices it evolved from.
 - [Devops — Developers Doing Ops, or Ops Doing Development?](https://dzone.com/articles/devops-developers-doing-ops-or-ops-doing-developme) DevOps encourages collaboration between both development and operations, but is one side taking up more of the workload?
 - [DZone: Automate to Save Mental Energy, Not Time.](https://dzone.com/articles/automate-to-save-mental-energy-not-time-1) Automation doesn't necessarily save time, but it does save mental energy, and there's something to be said for that.
+- [zdnet.com: DevOps: Still a big difference between expectation and reality](http://www.zdnet.com/article/devops-still-a-big-difference-between-expectation-and-reality/) While most IT managers believe that DevOps and agility are important, only around a third believe they have the right infrastructure to implement it, according to a survey.

 ![automation](images/automation.png)